YaelNorman/Moveo/README.md

 Yael Norman

-Note: I saw that all the samples has the same length, I'm sorry that i didn't do it.
+Note: I saw that all the samples has to be the same length, I'm sorry that I didn't do it.